Fine art printing is a little different to most types of printing, so we’ve put together some handy information to get you started.

 - Images are sized to your final print size (eg: if you want an A4 print, your file should be sized to 29.7 x 21cm including any border you’d like)

-- Your files have a resolution of 300ppi or higher at final print size
+- Files have a resolution of between 180 and 300ppi (or higher) at final print size

-- Files are in TIF, JPEG or PSD/Photoshop document format
+- Files are in TIFF (16bit), JPEG (8bit) or PSD/Photoshop document format

 What to avoid

-If there is overbleed set up in your files, we’ll need to crop it off before we go to print (which will attract a set-up fee).
-We don’t use overbleed because we don’t like to trim through an inked area – this can leave a messy edge.
+If there is bleed set up in your files, we’ll need to crop it off before we go to print (which will attract a set-up fee).
+We don’t use bleed because we don’t like to trim through an inked area – this leaves a messy edge.

-While we can work with RAW formats, there are many number of variables that can affect print output.
+While we can work with RAW formats, there are many variables that can affect print output.
 We prefer TIFF, PSD or high res JPEG formats.